Kang-Ji-2048/Kang-Ji-2048/README.md

 ## Hi there 👋

-I'm a 2nd year Bsc Data Science student at UCL, I really like machine learning/general algorithm approaches that either take inspiration from nature (eg the Ant algorithm) or are otherwise elegant in their approach (eg, MENACE).
-I'm also interested in the way generating functions are able to store so much information as well as their uniqueness.
-I am also interested in approaches/corrections for (arbritrary) decisions, such as the 5% significance level and various corrections.\
+I'm a 2nd year Bsc Data Science student at UCL, I  like machine learning/general algorithm approaches that either take inspiration from nature (eg the Ant algorithm) or are otherwise elegant in their approach (eg, MENACE).\
 Outside of stats and coding, I enjoy baking, playing badminton and taking long walks and spending time with my 🐐

-### Projects and fun competitions (in order of value)
+### Projects and fun competitions
-- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde)
+- TSP modelling for Badminton footwork (Simulated annealing, Ant algorithm, Concorde)
 - Hospital General Information and statistics scraping and data wrangling (Mainly BS4 and Selenium for scraping and pandas for wrangling)
+- Anomaly detection through random forest
 - CanSat competition with The European Space Agency (ESA)
-- MYSQL Charity database design and implementation for tracking SDGs
+- MYSQL Charity database design and implementation for tracking progress towards SDGs
-- Statistical analysis of ArXiv physics papers over time
-- Themepark modelling with Python (OOP)
+- Data Extraction from articles using NLPs and pipelines (HuggingFace, NuExtract)

 ### Learning 🎓
-I am currently learning about (ethical) webscraping in my free time as well as trying to bake a souffle.\
-I am also trying to
+Currently, I am learning more about NLPs (specifically Numind related)

 ### Skills and Qualifications

 Coding languages
-- Python (Machine learning, Webscraping, OOP)
+- Python (Machine learning, webscraping, NLPs)
 - R (Modelling, data wrangling, pretty graphs :) )
-- SQL (Database design, implementation and queries)
+- SQL (Database design, implementation, queries)
 - HTML (Basic webpage design)

 Statistics Side